adamreaksmey/first_black_jack/README.md

-its nothing, just one of my very first recovered projects.
+its nothing, just one of my very first recovered projects when i first started coding long ago.